Home > Symptoms > Anxiety Disorder > Panic attack

 Exercise is an effective way to reduce stress and bring calmness back to your body.

-Do you feel a panic attack coming?
+Do you suspect a panic attack is imminent?
 Focus on your surroundings or count to 100 in your head.
-Going outside and walking also helps well in many cases.
+Going outside and walking also helps in many cases.

 Help with panic attacks